 - Followed a 14-day relocation through Panama Canal (RepositionCruises.com) to San Diego.

 Port NOLA's FY2019 (fiscal year) ended with 10% growth in handled TEU-containers (648,538) over FY2018.
 The half-million mark was surpassed at the Napoleon Terminal (jointly operated by Ports America and New Orleans Terminal).
-TEU-containers are shipped via cargo barges from NOLA to Baton Rouge and Memphis (and the reverse).
+TEU-containers are shipped via cargo barges from NOLA to Baton Rouge LA and Memphis TN (and the reverse).
 In 2019, the cruise port reported 1,2 million handled tourists (1,18 million in 2018) and a total of 251 ship calls (235 in 2018).
-Mississippi RIver cruise shipping was based on six NOLA homeported boats with handled 31306 passengers.
+Mississippi cruise shipping was based on six NOLA homeported boats with handled 31306 passengers.
 New riverboats include American Harmony (2019) and American Jazz (2020).